prezi/dashboard-controller/README.md

     dashboard-controller$ $GOPATH/bin/slave -port=9999

-####Running the tests
+####Tests
 ------------------

-In order to run the tests, first you need to install [Go](https://golang.org/)'s [testify](https://godoc.org/github.com/stretchr/testify) package by running the command,
+In order to run the tests, first install [Go](https://golang.org/)'s [testify](https://godoc.org/github.com/stretchr/testify) package with the command

     dashboard-controller$ go get github.com/stretchr/testify

-Then navigate into the folder where the test file is located, and run the tests with the 'go test test\_file\_name\_without\_extension'.
-Here is an example,
+Navigate into the directory where the test file is located, and run the tests with 'go test test\_file\_name\_without\_extension'.
+For example, in the master directory that contains master.go and master_test.go, run

     dashboard-controller/src/master$ go test master